mjokel/price-tracker/README.md

 # price-tracker
-Go application for tracking prices at German petrol stations
+This is the GitHub mirror of an application for tracking prices at German petrol stations, written in Go.

 ### First Interaction